mobile app bar

 NASCAR Cup Series driver Noah Gragson during Daytona 500 media day at Daytona International Speedway.

-Noah Gragson has built his reputation as a driver with a happy-go-lucky personality off the track.
-From team videos during his time at Stewart-Haas Racing with teammates Josh Berry, Chase Briscoe, and Ryan Preece to moments alongside team owner Tony Stewart, Gragson often appeared to be the one cracking jokes and keeping spirits high.
+Noah Gragson has forged a happy-go-lucky personality off the track.
+From videos during his time at Stewart-Haas Racing with teammates Josh Berry, Chase Briscoe, and Ryan Preece to moments alongside team owner Tony Stewart, Gragson was always the one cracking jokes and keeping spirits high.
+But his journey in NASCAR, as well as his personal life, has not been that smooth.

-He has also shown a taste for off-track adventures.
+It would be hard to fathom Gragson’s struggle, going by how he has carried himself over the years.
+He has even shown a taste for off-track adventures.
 At Talladega Superspeedway last season, Gragson teamed up with automotive YouTuber Westen Champlin for a look at the infield scenes that have long been part of race weekend lore.

-During the 12 Questions segment interview with Jeff Gluck, Gragson said that the reason he decided to open up now is that “The time has passed where I’ve become more comfortable with the situation.”
+During the 12 Questions segment interview with Jeff Gluck, Gragson revealed why he chose to open up now.
+“The time has passed where I’ve become more comfortable with the situation,” he said.

-The shift happened during a meeting with producers developing the series with Amazon Prime Video.
+The shift happened during a meeting with producers developing the NASCAR: Full Speed series with Amazon Prime Video.
 During a Zoom planning call, Gragson told them he was ready to answer any questions they had.
-By doing so, he opened the door for a part of his story to appear on screen and in clear view of the fans.
+By doing so, he opened the door for this part of his life to be featured on screen.
+Now the fans will also understand what he has endured.

 Post Edited By:Rahul Ahluwalia